michaelchadwick/raffler/README.md

 ### Server Options

-In order to change some of *Raffler*'s options, do the following:
+In order to change some of *Raffler*'s options, such as pre-loading raffle items or adding a logo, do the following:

   1. Copy and rename the `/config/raffler_config.json.dist` file to `/config/raffler_config.json`.
   2. Update the contents of `/config/raffler_config.json` to use your values